ayoo2452/DH110/Assignment 3/README.md

 | **A** | [Audio Recording: A](https://drive.google.com/file/d/12yxceIeYgCJOxZqmeuVCK4mei3rtvDls/view?usp=sharing)| [Transcript: A](https://docs.google.com/document/d/1YqXKP-tXg-FReXcKMnzNH3ZKdCKbAT58pFjcpEJjfGA/edit?usp=sharing)|
 | **B** | [Audio Recording: B](https://drive.google.com/file/d/1o4pWaB0OQ67CLVWJvV1ENiUGbRT43GJz/view?usp=sharing) | [Transcript: B](https://docs.google.com/document/d/1u72mR3NmdszDyK4Kv4-pobCVJxCbcxkWL9ARJwgMZek/edit?usp=sharing)|

 *Note: The recording on my iPad Pro cut off about 80% of the way through my interview with Participant A, so I had to use the back-up audio recorded on my iPhone XR.
-The iPhone XR audio contains everything but my introduction to the survey.
+The iPhone XR audio contains the Participant A interview, but is missing my introduction to the interview.
 If you'd like to hear the introduction, please use this link [here](https://drive.google.com/file/d/1oOYaQxQYjmVF7LnTp2HvFQqp0f7avRCk/view?usp=sharing).*

 ### Affinity Diagram
 - Access the Google Jamboard [here](https://jamboard.google.com/d/1WQhKhfmTVwRWVaMMKcfz-ryMCnpLUjUkdUbJ2fs6mtI/edit?usp=sharing)
-- Insights that I found particularly interesting are indicated.
+- Insights that I found particularly interesting are indicated with a row of astericks

 ## 💡 Reflection

+Reflection

+Write a short paragraph reflecting on your experience of planning and conducting an interview.
+What did you learn about interviewing participants?
+What would you do differently next time?
+Summary of the process, what went smoothly or differently from your expectation

++1: Insights from data
++1: Lesson learned

+This interview experience was extremely insightful to the user research process, as well as to my project in particular.
+I found that my participants were relatively talkative, making for great conversation and a fruitful interview.
+However, upon looking back at my transcript, I feel that I could have expanded further on certain topics that my participants brought up in their answers.
+That is, I see— in hindsight— that there are some follow-up questions that I should have or would have liked to ask.
+Since I am still relatively new to interviewing users, I felt a greater need to stick to my script instead of letting a natural conversation flow.
+While sticking to the script has its benefits, especially in terms of consistency, I feel that each user deserves a more in-depth discussion when their responses prompt it, and I'll improve moving forward by slowing down a bit in my interview process to really ensure I fully understand and expand upon my participants' answers.